Taking OFG To The Streets: Parkway Curb Cut & Bio-Swale

 G3's research of other curb cut and bio-swale designs from around the county revealed that an open cut at a 45 degree angle would work best for water to flow in and keep debris from clogging the entry.
 Dan (above, left) used a chisel to ensure a smooth drop from the street into the bio-swales debris catch basin.
 When activists arrived at 2:30pm, Pamela (at right) explained about the standard design, the collaboration between partners and what had gone on earlier in the day.

 The design centered around creating large basins at the curb cut inlets.
 The debris catch basin can be seen right in front of Pamela (at right): the gravel just after the curb cut slows down the incoming water and lets debris like sediment from soil, car exhaust and pet waste settle out and sink.
 The basins were connected by a swale that allows water to flow in and flow out.
 Tom Rau (at left), with G3 and the West LA/Malibu OFG Sub-Committee, works to reinforce the sides of the basin.
 Ideas for the basins came from fellow NGOs like Watershed Management Group and activists like Brad Landcaster.
+(Next time, we would place the curb cut several feet away from the tree so we don't scour away mulch and soil.)

 Surfrider activists like Rob Nieto (at left, in white tanktop) from Surfrider-San Luis Obispo, CA got to work, installing plants and laying down mulch.
 They were joined by the City of Ventura's Water Resources Specialist, Jill Sarick (bending down, in white and big hat, and a big thanks to her for get a City van and driving activists to-and-from the Summit and for the great landscape webpage she created).